An operational characterization of mutual information in algorithmic information theory: Final comments

 \begin{theorem} Let us consider a $3$-party protocol for secret key agreement with error probability $\epsilon$, having a constant number of rounds, and where the number of random bits is bounded polynomially in the input length.
 Let $(\xa, \xb, \xc)$ be a $3$-tuple of $n$-bit strings on which the protocol succeeds.
 Let $z$ be the random variable which represents the secret key computed from the input $(\xa, \xb, \xc)$ and let $t$ be the transcript of the protocol that produces $z$.
 Then, for sufficiently large $n$, with probability $1-O(\epsilon)$,

-where the constants in the $O(\cdot)$ notation depend on the universal machine and the protocol, but not on $(\xa, \xb, \xc)$. \end{theorem} \begin{proof} We fix a triplet of $n$-bit input strings $(\xa, \xb, \xc)$ and we consider some randomness $r = (\ra, \rb, \rc)$, on which the protocol produces a string $z$ which satisfies the relations~(\ref{e:e4}) and~(\ref{e:e5}).
+where the constants in the $O(\cdot)$ notation depend on the universal machine, the number of rounds and the protocol, but not on $(\xa, \xb, \xc)$. \end{theorem} \begin{proof} We fix a triplet of $n$-bit input strings $(\xa, \xb, \xc)$ and we consider some randomness $r = (\ra, \rb, \rc)$, on which the protocol produces a string $z$ which satisfies the relations~(\ref{e:e4}) and~(\ref{e:e5}).
 Recall that the set of such $r$'s has probability $1-\epsilon$.
-We have
+To simplify the notation, we merge the input of each participant with the corresponding random strong and denote